-When late spring comes, and our markets are full of tomatoes, eggplants, and beautiful herbs, we can't help but look to Italy for recipe inspiration.
+When summer is finally here and our markets are full of tomatoes, eggplants, and beautiful herbs, we can't help but look to Italy for recipe inspiration.
 This week, we're making a few of our favorite Mediterranean-inspired dishes, including plenty of seafood.